France’s president to talk European defense with Danes

 - Jacksonville shooting suspect appeared be targeting specific gamers, police say

+After being greeted by Denmark’s Queen Margrethe at Copenhagen Airport, Macron will have talks with Danish Prime Minister Lars Loekke Rasmussen.

+Macron laid a wreath at a monument for fallen Danish soldiers on Tuesday and will later participate in a debate with students later.

-On Wednesday, he heads to Helsinki, where he meets Finnish counterpart Sauli Niinisto and Prime Minister Juha Sipila.
+On Wednesday, Macron makes a two-day visit to Helsinki, where he meets Finnish counterpart Sauli Niinisto and Prime Minister Juha Sipila.